carinacsam/GoogleSTEP2021/5.TravelingSalesmanProblem/HW05DesignDoc.md

         3. Set current_city = next_city to iterate
     7. Return the resulting tour
 4. Execute the 3-Opt algorithm using the method solve_3opt() to improve tour
-    1. Refer to the following showing the different 3-Opt cases (a, b and c refer to city1, city2 and city3 in my code): [3-Opt Diagram](https://ibb.co/1nBSMPZ)
+    1. Refer to the following diagram, which shows the different 3-Opt cases (a, b and c refer to city1, city2 and city3 in my code): [3-Opt Diagram](https://ibb.co/1nBSMPZ)
     2. Iterate for all possible combinations of three edges in the given tour
         1. Call swap_3opt() for all combination of the three segments
         2. Create a subset of tour with segments 1-2, 3-4 and 5-6